hgn/hippod/docs/README.md

 Point you web browser to http://localhost:8080/ - that's all.

+# Bug Reports?
+Further questions?
+Contact?

+Open a new issue at GitHub directly: https://github.com/hgn/hippod/issues

+For all other requests you can contact the author: Hagen Paul Pfeifer <hagen@jauu.net>

 # Licence

 Simple MIT licensed.
 Install where you want and how often you want.
+Don't be afraid to operate Hippod in your company.
 If you make a product out of Hippod - great!
 The only request is that the LICENSE file must be intact, that's all.
-Don't be afraid to operate Hippod in your company.

 # Privacy Statement